JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_audio.md

   nav: annotation-lab
 ---

-The audio template is split into three parts: audio classification, Emotion segmentation, and transcription.
+The audio template is split into three parts: audio classification, emotion segmentation, and transcription.
 To play the audio, you need an `Audio` tag which requires a **name** and a **value** parameter.

 ### Audio Classification